linuxlawson/Halloween-Theme/README.md

 Works on Linux Mint 20.3 Cinnamon (Una)

-Menu and Panel only (cinnamon.css).
+Menu, Panel, and Calender only (cinnamon.css).
 Does not include Windows Borders or Controls.